Buy Now Pay Later Services Market Analysis by Mordor Intelligence

 Millennials wield the largest wallet share at 42.4% in 2024, but Generation Z grows quickest at 28.2% CAGR by 2030, reflecting 71% mobile shopping preference.
 Gen Z averages USD 926 per installment plan, illustrating disciplined ticket sizes that keep delinquency risk modest.

 Gamified repayment nudges and social-media rewards enhance loyalty.
-As Gen Z incomes rise, their lifetime contribution to the BNPL services market extends well beyond entry-level transactions, reinforcing multiyear growth momentum.
+As Gen Z incomes rise, their lifetime contribution to the buy now pay later market extends well beyond entry-level transactions, reinforcing multiyear growth momentum.

 By Provider: Banks gain muscle amid fintech leadership

-Fintechs retain 69.7% share in 2024, but banks grow at 25.8% CAGR by embedding installments onto debit and card rails.
+Fintechs retain a 69.7% share in 2024, while banks grow at a 25.8% CAGR by embedding installments onto debit and card rails.
 Deposit funding yields cheaper capital and easier regulatory navigation.

-Hybrid alliances flourish: issuers license fintech tech-stacks while fintechs tap bank balance sheets.
-This mash-up enlarges capacity, expands consumer protections, and refines risk analytics, ultimately deepening the BNPL services market.
+Hybrid alliances flourish with issuers' license fintech tech-stacks while fintechs tap bank balance sheets.
+This mash-up enlarges capacity, expands consumer protections, and refines risk analytics, ultimately deepening the BNPL market.

 Note: Segment shares of all individual segments available upon report purchase